velapartners/moneyball-temporal-v1/README.md

 Alternatively activate the environemtn in your favourite IDE
 ### Usage
-The project is split into three key .ipynb workbooks. dataLoading.ipynb loads the basic data and saves it, feature_exploration.ipynb gives the results relating to feature engineering and exploration presented in the paper Make sure to set the correct data path.
+A summary of the project can be found in Vela_partners_report.pdf The project is split into three key .ipynb workbooks. dataLoading.ipynb loads the basic data and saves it, feature_exploration.ipynb gives the results relating to feature engineering and exploration presented in the paper.
+Make sure to set the correct data path.
 LogRegmodelling.ipynb gives the key results on logistic regression.
 Finally Network.ipynb give the Neural network training results.